hazbra/derrygirlsapi/README.md

 # Derry Girls API

-This project is a java api that contains information on episodes of the TV show Derry Girls
+This project is a (work in progress) java api that contains information on episodes of the TV show Derry Girls

 ## Build & Test